What is Employee Engagement? Levels, Benefits, Drivers

 Communication is the key.
 Companies whose employees are well connected are far more successful than others.
-Lack of communication leads to misunderstandings and deadlines pushed.
+Lack of communication leads to misunderstandings and deadlines being pushed.

 To get to know your employees, communicating outside the office is as necessary as inside.
-Going out with an employee or group of employees for dinner is a great idea.
+Going out with your employees for enjoying some light moments is a great idea.
 Such activities also create new avenues for brainstorming ideas and build better employee experience.

 5. Acknowledging Employees

 Employees get the utmost satisfaction when they know their worth.

 They feel a sense of gratification knowing their work has been beneficial.
 Therefore, you should make it a point to appreciate your employees and their work.
 So, no matter the amount of contribution, always recognize your employees.

 Unrecognized contribution hampers both the enthusiasm and passion to work for an organization.
 Even a simple ‘Thank you’ goes a long way when trying to encourage and motivate your employees.

 6. Growth & Development

 An employee aspires to learn and grow at his or her workplace.
 It is a quintessential element that every job seeker looks forward to while joining an organization.
 But failing to provide the scope for growth and development leads to dissatisfaction.

 Hence, as a manager, you must always encourage healthy competition within the workplace.
 As well as, reward the best performers in order to motivate the others.

 All work and no play makes Jack a dull boy.